na-na-hi/renget/archive/chrprompt2.md

 ###Phanpy
 Q1: Are you still helping take care of the guild's paperwork?
 If so, what kind of paperwork is required?

+###Totodile
+Q1: What's the market like for alcohol in the Pokemon world?
+Is there a good variety, or is it sometimes disappointing?

+###Tropius
+Q1: What are the pros and cons of being so huge?
+Q2: How well do you get along without having hands?

+###Linoone
+Q1: You spend a lot of time scouting around the guild.
+What's something strange/interesting you've seen?
+Q2: What's more important- speed or control?

 ##->**General Questions**<-